 More than just reviewing and responding to reviews, it’s vital to take action.
 This is more than just working with customers to comp meals or handle returns: it’s about using them to make sure you don’t have underlying issues with your business cause negative reviews and to praise changes that are bringing in positive reviews.
 Let’s go through some specific scenarios:

-Example 1: Suddenly Getting Negative Review on Yelp
+Example 1: Suddenly Getting Negative Reviews on Yelp

 Recently your restaurant has been experiencing a lot of negative reviews on Yelp.
 Some cite poor service, but others are non-specific.
 When you reach out to the reviewers to get more information and looking at comping them, get more information on what the problem was.
 If you’re experiencing a lot of service-related criticism, it’s time to talk to managers about potential staff and training issues.